-While the MATRIX section that follows is somewhat cryptic, it is the heart of the instrument's frequency modulation model.
+While the matrix section that follows is somewhat cryptic, it is the heart of the instrument's frequency modulation model.
 This table shows the individual amounts of modulation between the five generators that we have just discussed.
 The columns represent the sources of modulation, and the rows represent the four oscillator units, which are the potential frequency modulation destinations.
-Similar to early digital FM synthesizers, these signal attenuators go from O (no signal/modulation) to 100 (the fullest amount of modulation available).
+These signal attenuators go from O (no signal/modulation) to 999 (the fullest amount of modulation available).
 In this sense, you could also think of these gain values as percentages of modulation.